 Legend has it that those who touch the foot of the statue looking at the horizon will see their wishes come true.

-One of the main reasons to visit Lloret de Mar is the beaches and coves of the Costa Brava.
+One of the main reasons to visit Lloret de Mar is its beaches and coves.
 In addition, it is one of the Catalan municipalities with the most "Blue Flags" distinctions for its compliance with environmental conditions and facilities.

-In this coastal town we can find the beach of Lloret de Mar, located in the center of the municipality, just in front of the Plaza de la Vila; Fenals beach, the second largest beach in Lloret de Mar, and Santa Cristina beach, a small semi-urban beach located south of the town.
+In this coastal town located on the Costa Brava we can find the beach of Lloret de Mar, in the center of the municipality, just in front of the Plaza de la Vila; the Fenals beach, the second largest beach in Lloret de Mar, and Santa Cristina beach, a small semi-urban beach located south of the town.

 In addition to the beaches, Lloret de Mar has coves such as Sa Caleta, located north of Lloret beach, just opposite the Castell d'en Plaja; Sa Boadella, cove with a specific area for nudists; Cala Banys, a rocky cove with one of the most charming bar-restaurants in Lloret de Mar, and Cala Treumal, at the southern end of Santa Cristina beach.